bogaczmateusz/smartmeal/.ai/ui-plan.md

 ### Profile Page
 - **View Path**: `/app/profile`
-- **Main Purpose**: To allow users to manage their preferences.
+- **Main Purpose**: To allow users to manage their preferences and account settings.
-- **Key Information to Display**: A field for managing the "ingredients to avoid" list.
+- **Key Information to Display**: A field for managing the "ingredients to avoid" list, and a danger zone section for account deletion.
-- **Key View Components**: `AuthenticatedLayout`, `AvoidListInput`.
+- **Key View Components**: `AuthenticatedLayout`, `AvoidListInput`, `ConfirmationModal` (for account deletion).
 - **UX, Accessibility, and Security**:
   - **UX**: A tag-based input component allows for easy addition and removal of ingredients.
 A "Save" button becomes active when changes are made and shows a spinner on submission.
+At the bottom of the page, a danger zone section contains a "Delete Account" button in destructive styling.
+Clicking it opens a ConfirmationModal with strong warning text ("This action cannot be undone.
+All your recipes and data will be permanently deleted.") requiring explicit confirmation before proceeding.
   - **Accessibility**: The tag input is keyboard-navigable.
+The danger zone is clearly separated and labeled for screen readers.
   - **Security**: This route is protected.
+Account deletion requires confirmation to prevent accidental deletion.

 ## 3. User Journey Map